hairizuanbinnoorazman/techmeetup/README.md

   - bitly link creation - connect to Googleslides and retrieve all http link looking things and grab it to a yaml/json file
   - Allow user to replace it in one swoop (User to pass in a yaml/json file that would alter the links accordingly)

+# In progress features

+- Handle calendar invites
+  - Read calendar invites for event
+  - Write calendar invites for events
+- To update streamyard
+  - Read events from streamyard
+  - Write/update events into streamyard

 # Planned Features

 - GDG Cloud Singapore meetup management